Queen of Soul Aretha Franklin dies aged 76

 “We have been deeply touched by the incredible outpouring of love and support we have received from close friends, supporters and fans all around the world.

+“The love she had for her children, grandchildren, nieces, nephews, and cousins knew no bounds.”

-“Thank you for your compassion and prayers.
+The statement continued: “Thank you for your compassion and prayers.
 We have felt your love for Aretha and it brings us comfort to know that her legacy will live on.

 “As we grieve, we ask that you respect our privacy during this difficult time.”